 What can you prep ahead?

-Making these pinwheels is easy, but you can break it up into two parts.
+Making these pinwheels is easy, but you can break them into two parts.
 Since the scrambled egg needs to be cooled before it’s spread onto the crescent sheet, making the former ahead is a great option.
 Just cook and refrigerate until ready to use.
 Completing the pinwheels the following day is quick and easy.
 Merely shape the crescent sheet into a rectangle, add a layer of shredded cheese, then the scrambled eggs.
 Next, roll into a log, slice, and bake!

 How to store pinwheels: